 Office of Public Health Preparedness

-Application will be submitted for 4.0 MA OEMS EMT credits.
+This course has been approved for 4.0 MA OEMS EMT credits.

 This program was designed to meet the requirements of the Massachusetts Board of Registration in Nursing, 244 CMR 5.00 for 4.8 contact hours of nursing continuing education.